 By default, when you search for Outlook items by using the Search Current Mailbox feature at the top of your folder list, Outlook searches your entire mailbox.

-If you'd like to scope the search to your Archive folder only, first select the Archive folder in the folder list.
+If you want to scope the search to your Archive folder only, first select the Archive folder in the folder list.
 Your search box will now search only the Archive folder.

 How is this different from Online Archive?

 Online Archive is a feature for Office 365 enterprise customers who have uncommonly large mailboxes.
 These customers can use an Online Archive to avoid deleting old mail.
 A user’s Online Archive acts somewhat like a second account in Outlook with its own folder structure.
-As a result, it isn’t included in searches performed from the Inbox.
+Therefore, it isn’t included in searches performed from the Inbox.

 If an Online Archive is enabled, administrators and users can set up their mailbox to automatically move old messages to the Online Archive using Archive Policies.